AAABioInfo/repo/W4/readme.txt

     i.
 Create a bash script called editGenome.sh         ---Done---

     ii.
 Using those files, write a script that will insert the letter A right before the NGG site.
           b.
-Output to a new file called exomename_postcrispr.fasta
+Output to a new file called exomename_postcrispr.fasta  ---Done---

 6.
     i.
 Create a python script called exomeReport.py         ---Done---

     ii.
 Create a single report that summarizes the findings.
         a.
-It should be a text file that lists
+It should be a text file that lists  ---Done---
-            i. the name of the discoverer of the organism, ii.the diameter,
+            i. the name of the discoverer of the organism,  ---Done--- ii.the diameter,  ---Done---
-            iii. the code name and the environment it came from. iv. include how many genes the organism has in common with all of the other organisms,
+            iii. the code name and the environment it came from.  ---Done--- iv. include how many genes the organism has in common with all of the other organisms,  ---Done---
-            v. and which genes are unique to that organism.
+            v. and which genes are unique to that organism.---Done---

-      Note:
-          -You are only comparing that organism against the other organisms of the same cohort (20-30mm in diameter).
-          -You are summarizing the motif-containing exomes with just the CRISPR-ready genes,
-                - using the exomenames_precrispr.fasta
-                    (or exomenames_postcrispr.fasta since the headers should be identical between those two files) -There may not be any genes in common in that entire cohort.